 15.3 - Are all DSE Assessments carried out by a competent person?

 15.4 - Are procedures in place for employees to report any DSE related issues?

 16.1 - Are staff required to undertake any catering duties?

 16.1a - If so what training have they received?
 H&S & FH

 16.1b - Where necessary has a risk assessment been carried out for higher risk activities?

-17.1 - Have you assessed the risk of legionella and put suitable and sufficient controls in place?
+17.1 - Has a water risk assessment been carried out and suitable and sufficient controls put in place?

 17.2 - Do you have access to a competent person who can manage the risk from legionella?

 17.3 - Is the competent person for legionella involved in any planned worked on water or air conditioning systems?

 17.4 - Are shower heads regularly cleaned and disinfected?